SeiyaNAKATA/Computational-modeling-of-prestige-biased-social-learning/PrestigeBias_1stOrder/README.txt

 This repository contains the codes to run simulations in

-Nakata S, Akira M, and Toya G. (in prep.)
+Nakata S, Masumi A, and Toya G. (in prep.)
 Computational modelling of prestige-biased social learning: Differences between models with first-order cues and second-order cues.

 Description of files: